-Zebrafish may hold the answer to repairing damaged retinas and returning eyesight to peopleJanuary 31st, 2013 in Ophthalmology /
+Zebrafish may hold the answer to repairing damaged retinas and returning eyesight to peopleJanuary 31, 2013 in Medicine & Health / Ophthalmology

 Zebrafish, the staple of genetic research, may hold the answer to repairing damaged retinas and returning eye-sight to people.